nehbehl/POC_Selenium_Python/README.md

 2. Use 'pip install selenium' to install selenium.
 (In case you have not used Ananconda distribution, first install pip using 'get-pip.py')
 3. Install webdriver downloader using 'pip install webdriverdownloader'.
 4. Download browser driver respective to your browser.
 Ensure to place the driver in project path itself.
-   (You can use webdriverdownloader to download different browser drivers)
+   (You can use webdriverdownloader to download different browser drivers, e.g. webdriverdownloader chrome:2.38 firefox opera:v.2.35)

 # How to use
 1. Clone the project to your local machine.